SebastianIoanPop/SebastianIoanPop.github.io/_posts/2017-05-31-automation.md

 I have to say that I tried before having the mac to use the console for various automation tasks (like using PowerShell azure cli) but it was just not clicking with me.
-However, as a consequence of a workshop held by Diego Luiz (his blog at http://diegoluiz.com) I learned to like the terminal.
+However, as a consequence of a workshop held by Diego Luiz (his blog <a href="http://diegoluiz.com">here</a>) I learned to like the terminal.

 After the workshop, I was faced with the first challenge: